 Menopause counselling at Harley Therapy™, London

 And we provide you with only carefully vetted psychotherapists and counselling psychologists who are highly rated experts in their field and truly care about their clients.

-Furthermore, we have a registered GP on our team as well as several psychiatrists, should you need further specialised support.
+Furthermore, we have several psychiatrists, should you need further specialised support.

 Ready to feel yourself again?

 Call us today or complete our online booking form for a confidential first session with one of our highly experienced menopause counsellors in the City of London, Harley Street or London Bridge.
 We look forward to helping you.

 Further reading on menopause